 Instead of using fat blockers, for instance, it’s far better to alter your diet to exclude the inflammatory types of fats that actually cause weight gain.

 Instead of eating obviously unhealthy food, you can actively avoid bad fats while simultaneously taking supplements designed to target existing fat cells to increase fat metabolism or lipid oxidation.

 The combination of altering your diet and using fat metabolizers is far more effective than taking unproven fat blockers.

-What's even more interesting is that consuming healthy fats as actually been shown to increase fat metabolism by itself.
+What’s even more interesting is that consuming healthy fats has actually been shown to increase fat metabolism by itself.

-The idea is that pure and healthy fats (such as those found in coconut oil) actually increases fat metabolism on its own and may lead to weight loss.
+The idea is that pure and healthy fats (such as those found in coconut oil) actually increase fat metabolism on their own and may lead to weight loss (5).